Review: XENOPHOBIA (2019)

 Xenophobia has four actual stories plus a wraparound segment involving the support group.
 That’s the weakest part of the film with on-the-nose dialogue and a final surprise that’s no surprise at all.
 Director Steven J. Escobar, (Frankenfake), drops the ball on this, though wraparounds tend to be most anthology’s weak points.
 The stories themselves are a mixed bag.

-“Doomsday” involves campers Harry (Nick Principe, The 27 Club, FP2: Beats of Rage) and Becky (Kristen Renton) who encounter an alien and a cursed crystal.
+“Doomsday” involves campers Harry (Nick Principe, Sky Sharks, FP2: Beats of Rage) and Becky (Kristen Renton) who encounter an alien and a cursed crystal.
 This has the film’s best alien and some nice burn effects.
 It also has laser beams from the eyes effects that look like they came from an 80s TV show.
 Director Joe Castro, (Terror Toons), manages to keep it all interesting even if it could have used some further editing.

 “Star Child” also from Escobar is a little different.
 It’s related by Karen (Brinke Stevens, Sorority Babes in the Slimeball Bowl-O-Rama, Hot Tub Party Massacre), the mother of the victim based on video from a cell phone.
 Cynthia (Lisa M. Garcia, Summer Of The Massacre) is a babysitter who has to protect a baby from aliens.
 There is some good suspense and fairly well-done creature effects on display here.

 “The Sullivan House” starts like a female vigilante film as several women torture suspected wife-beater Edgar (Mark Hoadley).
 He insists his wife is dead and has been replaced by an alien creature.
 But nobody is going to believe a story like that.
 Thomas J. Churchill, (Check Point) quickly takes this episode in the direction of The Thing with Xenophobia’s bloodiest effects.

 Then we get the less than impressive wrap up of the wrap around.
-Sharp-eyed fans of Todd Sheets films may spot some of his regular cast members Dilynn Fawn Harvey (Clownado, Hi-Death), Douglas Epps (Bonehill Road) and Jack McCord (Dreaming Purple Neon) among the victims.
+Sharp-eyed fans of Todd Sheets films may spot some of his regular cast members Dilynn Fawn Harvey (Clownado, Hi-Death), Douglas Epps (Bonehill Road) and Jack McCord (Dreaming Purple Neon, The Final Caller) among the victims.